Rasmagoric/Discord-Glass/README.md

 # Discord-Glass
-A css theme that improves Discord's aesthetics.
+- A css theme that improves Discord's aesthetics.
-True Dark mode ✔️ lots of Blur ✔️ Better Design ✔️
+- ✔️ True Dark mode ✔️ lots of Blur ✔️ Better Design
+- ✔️ Works with Light Mode if you want

 ![Screenshot](Dark.jpg)
 ![Screenshot](Light.jpg)